 What Does Heliar Mean?

-It’s often thought that Heliar lenses were your daytime lenses, or your “shoot stopped down lenses.”
+It’s often thought that Heliar lenses were your daytime lenses or your “shoot stopped down lenses.”
 Often smaller and lighter than Nokton or Ultron lenses.
-Heliar is derived from Helios which is the greek god for Sun.
+Heliar is derived from Helios, the Greek god for the Sun.

 Usually, these lenses also have a slower max aperture, but that’s not always the case, especially with newer lenses coming out.